VSnow1988/CS465-470-Fullstack/README.md

 # CS465
 SNHU CS465 - Full Stack Development I

-Final Project: A MEAN-stack website for a fictional travel agency with a client-facing and admin site.
+# Final Project: A MEAN-stack website for a fictional travel agency using an client-facing Express Handlebars site, REST API, and Angular admin site with a software design document.

+# Reflection Journal

 - Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).